denn1s/apple-and-lily/Ch. 16 - Karin.md

 I looked at Lily one more time.
 Still smiling.
 Completely, blissfully unaware of the social disaster she'd created.

-Risa is never, *ever* going to let me live this down...
+Risa was never, *ever* going to let me live this down.